 “Why did they come here?
 Just to drink our coffee?”

 “Well what can she say anyway?
 Syriza: 5 months, 50 lies.”

 “Why don’t we vote for (new centrist party) Potami?
 They haven’t had the chance to lie to us yet…”

 Like the prosaicism of those able to start an argument in an empty room, these conflicts are heated and pugnacious despite all seemingly agreeing with each other.
 I don’t hear anyone putting forward the Syriza point of view.

-This time six of us, including the squashed MP, are piled into a small car and we’re to tour a selection of tiny villages, again high in the remote hills (“this is a good village for us.
-Last time we took 5 votes here!”)
+This time six of us, including the squashed MP, are piled into a small car and we’re to tour a selection of tiny villages, again high in the remote hills: “This is a good village for us.
+Last time we took 5 votes here…”

-“Give me 24 hours” says one “That’s all I ask.
+“Give me 24 hours,” says one “That’s all I ask.
 Just 24 hours in a room with the government and I could sort out this whole mess.”

-We travel to more villages.
+So we travel to more villages.
 More views.
 More bellicose aggrandising.

 We stop at a taverna.
 A group of 20 men with, as always, just a small smattering of women are sat outside.
-As my mother-in-law talks to them, drinks and hospitality are offered despite the chariness and suspicion that we, particularly I, am viewed with.
+As my mother-in-law talks to them, drinks and hospitality are offered again despite the chariness and suspicion that we, particularly I, am viewed with.